yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

 1. What would you recommend as the target platform for their data warehouse in Azure?

-    For their data warehouse, they could use either Azure SQL Data Warehouse or Azure SQL Database (Hyperscale service tier).
+    For their data warehouse, they could use either Azure Synapse Analytics or Azure SQL Database (Hyperscale service tier).
 The Hyperscale service tier is required due to the large size of its existing data warehouse.

     Given the customer's requirements, migrating to Azure SQL Database Hyperscale service tier is the recommended approach.
 This would provide maximum compatibility with their existing SQL Server 2008 R2 data warehouse, without needing to make any architectural changes.
 With the customer's current lack of real DBA skills, this would simplify the migration.
-Migrating to SQL DW, on the other hand, could require some re-architecting.
+Migrating to Azure Synapse Analytics, on the other hand, could require some re-architecting.
 In addition, the customer stated that their developers and customer service personnel connect directly to the data warehouse for reporting, troubleshooting, and other activities.
-SQL DW only allows 32 concurrent queries, so this could cause issues if many users are hitting the data warehouse concurrently.
+Azure Synapse Analytics allows a maximum of four to 128 concurrent queries, depending on the service level selected, so this could cause issues if many users are hitting the data warehouse concurrently.

 2. How could they read-scale out their data warehouse to serve more requests?